 Shared Parental Leave

-The new SPL scheme will apply for parents of babies born from 1 April 2025.
-This new SPL scheme will provide eligible parents with 10 weeks of paid parental leave to be shared between both parents, on top of existing GPML, AL and Government-Paid Paternity Leave (GPPL) entitlements.
+The Shared Parental Leave (SPL) scheme applies for parents of babies born from 1 April 2025.
+It provides eligible parents with additional paid parental leave to be shared between both parents, on top of existing GPML, AL and Government-Paid Paternity Leave (GPPL) entitlements.
 This will be implemented in two phases:

-- Eligible working parents with SC children born on or adopted on or after 1 April 2025 will be eligible for six weeks of SPL.
+• Eligible working parents with SC children born on or adopted on or after 1 April 2025 are eligible for six weeks of SPL.

 With the 10 weeks of new SPL, 16 weeks of GPML and four weeks of GPPL, working parents will have a total of 30 weeks of paid leave to care for their children during the infancy stage, when care needs are the greatest.